Turn It On Again: The Tour: History

 Collins was initially reported by the BBC as being interested in a reunion in November 2005.
 Collins had said he was "open" to a reunion featuring original lead singer Peter Gabriel where he would just be playing drums.
 After much speculation regarding a reunion, Tony Banks, Phil Collins and Mike Rutherford announced the tour on 7 November 2006, nearly 40 years after the band had first formed.
 Collins insisted it would be more of a "selection of shows" rather than a tour.
 Group manager Tony Smith was also on hand for the announcement, which was introduced by popular comedian and Genesis fan David Baddiel.

 Originally, Collins, Banks and Rutherford wanted to reunite as a quintet with Peter Gabriel and Steve Hackett, for live performances of The Lamb Lies Down on Broadway.
 Gabriel had reportedly agreed in principle to perform, and as such Steve Hackett was also contacted, but as time went on, Gabriel could not commit to a date.
-"Peter is a little over-cautious about going back to something which fundamentally is fun", Collins said.
-Once Gabriel declined, Hackett's participation became moot, and the decision was made to proceed as the three piece.
+"I think he's just a little overcautious sometimes about going to back to doing something that, basically, fundamentally, is just fun," Collins said at the November 2006 press conference announcing the trio's reunion.
+Once Gabriel declined, Hackett's participation became moot, and the decision was made to proceed as a three-piece.
 A short note expressing Hackett's good wishes for the reunion tour was placed on his website.
 In their stead, both Daryl Stuermer and Chester Thompson returned as supplementary on-stage musicians.

 The band embarked on the first leg of the tour in Europe.
 The stage set was designed by Mark Fisher with lighting design by Patrick Woodroffe.
 The routing took in twelve countries beginning in Helsinki, Finland on 11 June 2007 and ending in Rome, Italy on 14 July 2007.
 The Rome show was a free concert for an audience of 500,000.
 This leg of the tour was documented in the film Come Rain or Shine, released as part of the three-DVD set When in Rome in 2008.
 The documentary shows the rather difficult conditions the band faced during the first leg, with rain hampering all but a handful of the shows during this portion of the tour.
 On the Paris and Amsterdam shows, the band was also accompanied by a La7/MTV crew, whose documentary, Genesis On the Road, aired on Italian TV before the Rome show.